MakRamsey/JavaScript-Visualization/README.md

 ---'static': Repository containing two directories ('js' and 'css') which contian the main JavaScript and CSS code for rendering ('style.css' and 'logic.js')

+Please note: The visualization can be viewed via a GitHub page at: https://makramsey.github.io/Leaflet-Challenge

 Cheers!